aymannadeem/speedyscholar/README.md

 ## **Summaries of academic papers.**

 This is an open-source initiative dedicated to summarizing research papers and scholarly articles.
-Valuable information is often couched in confusing, academic jargon.
+Valuable knowledge is often couched in confusing, academic jargon.
 This project aims to make papers more accessible, easier to consume and shorter to read.

 **Contribution guidelines**